Professionals from around the globe enroll in Cincinnati Law’s LLM, or Master of Laws, program.

 - Navigating the U.S. judicial system

-The College of Law will also provide forums for participants to discuss their legal cultures, as well as to introduce their law firms or institutions to area attorneys and business executives.
-In this way, participants and local attorneys and executives have many opportunities to network and form lasting professional contacts.
+The College of Law will also provide forums for students to discuss their legal cultures, as well as to introduce their law firms or institutions to area attorneys and business executives.
+In this way, students, local attorneys, and executives have many opportunities to network and form lasting professional contacts.

 Students wishing to seek admission to practice law in Ohio are required to successfully complete 30 credit hours.
 Twenty credit hours must be taken from the following list of courses identified by the Ohio Supreme Court: Legal Research/Writing; Business Associations; Conflict of Laws; Constitutional Law; Contracts; Criminal Law/Criminal Procedure; Wills, Trusts and Estates; Evidence; Family Law; Civil Procedure; Federal Income Taxes; Professional Responsibility/Legal Ethics; Property (Real & Personal); Torts; Uniform Commercial Code (Articles II, III, & IX).
 Please contact the Ohio Supreme Court for additional information and to determine whether your previous education in combination with the LL.M. program will be sufficient to apply to take the bar exam.